AIEF was established in 2008 in response to community demand from Indigenous families who choose to enrol their children in boarding schools.

 AIEF publishes detailed Annual Reports including financial accounts and information about our programs, Partner Schools and scholarship students.

-Click here to find out how you can help AIEF empower 7,000 Indigenous students to shape Australia’s future.
+Click here to find out how you can help AIEF empower young Indigenous students to shape Australia’s future.

 The AIEF Pathways Program provides one-on-one transition support to AIEF Scholarship Students in Year 11, Year 12 and beyond.

-Each student works with a member of the Transition Support Team to set and achieve study and career goals for a successful transition to further study or employment after secondary school.
+Each student works with a member of the AIEF Team to set and achieve study and career goals for a successful transition to further study or employment after secondary school.

-With AIEF’s support, 93% of AIEF Alumni made or continued a successful transition to further studies or employment in 2015.
-Of these Alumni, 43% are pursuing tertiary studies at university or TAFE; 50% are engaged in vocational training, employment or other productive pursuits; and the remaining 7% continue to work with the Transition Support Team to identify and pursue their preferred career path.
+With AIEF’s support, 67% of AIEF Alumni participating in the program made or continued a successful transition to further studies or employment in 2021.
+Of these alumni, 17% are pursuing tertiary studies at university or TAFE; 8% are engaged in employment or other productive pursuits; and one in five alumni in 2021 were working or studying in their home community.